neon-bindings/rfcs/text/0000-module-reorg.md

 Each public module can be explained like so:

-- `neon::context`: types and traits that represent _execution contexts_, which control access to the JavaScript engine
+- `neon::context`: Node _execution contexts_, which manage access to the JavaScript engine at various points in the Node.js runtime lifecycle
-- `neon::result`: types and traits for working with JavaScript exceptions
+- `neon::result`: Types and traits for working with JavaScript exceptions
-- `neon::borrow`: types and traits for obtaining temporary access to the internals of JavaScript values
+- `neon::borrow`: Types and traits for obtaining temporary access to the internals of JavaScript values
-- `neon::value`: types and traits for manipulating JavaScript values
+- `neon::handle`: Safe _handles_ to managed JavaScript memory
+- `neon::types`: Representations of JavaScript's core builtin types
-- `neon::object`: traits for working with JavaScript objects
+- `neon::object`: Traits for working with JavaScript objects
-- `neon::thread`: types and traits for implementing multithreading computation
+- `neon::thread`: Asynchronous access to multithreading computation in a Node plugin
-- `neon::meta`: metadata about the Neon library
+- `neon::meta`: Utilities exposing metadata about the Neon version and build
-- `neon::prelude`: the Neon "prelude," a re-exported collection of the most commonly-used Neon APIs
+- `neon::prelude`: A convenience module that re-exports the most commonly-used Neon APIs

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation